 The Ministry of Coal (MoC) has the overall responsibility of determining policies and strategies in respect of exploration and development of coal and lignite reserves, sanctioning of important projects of high value and for deciding all related issues.
-These key functions are exercised through its public sector undertakings, namely Coal India Limited (CIL) and Neyveli Lignite Corporation Limited (NLC) and Singareni Collieries Company Limited (SCCL), a joint sector undertaking of Government of Telangana and Government of India with equity capital in the ratio of 51:49.

-i.
-Coal Reserves: 308 Billion tonnes of coal reserves have been estimated by the Geological Survey of India.

-The reserves have been found mainly in Jharkhand, Odisha, Chhattisgarh, West Bengal, Madhya Pradesh, Telangana and Maharashtra.

-ii.
-Lignite Reserves: The Lignite Reserves in the country have been estimated at around 44.59 billion tonnes by the Geological Survey of India.

-The major deposits are located in Tamil Nadu, followed by Rajasthan, Gujarat, Kerala, West Bengal, Jammu & Kashmir and Union Territory of Puducherry.

-- iii.
-Coal Production: The overall production of coal for 2016-17 was projected at 724.71 MT.
-During the period April to December 2016, the actual production was 453 MT compared to 445 MT during corresponding period of 2015-16, showing a growth of 1.7 per cent. - iv.
-Coal India Limited: Coal India Limited (CIL) is a 'Maha Ratna' company under the Ministry of Coal, with headquarters at Kolkata, West Bengal.
+- Coal Reserves: 308 Billion tonnes of coal reserves have been estimated by the Geological Survey of India. - ➤ The reserves have been found mainly in Jharkhand, Odisha, Chhattisgarh, West Bengal, Madhya Pradesh, Telangana and Maharashtra. - ▶ Lignite Reserves: The Lignite Reserves in the country have been estimated at around 44.59 billion tonnes by the Geological Survey of India. - ➤ The major deposits are located in Tamil Nadu, followed by Rajasthan, Gujarat, Kerala, West Bengal, Jammu & Kashmir and Union Territory of Puducherry. - ➤ Coal Production: The overall production of coal for 2016-17 was projected at 724.71 MT.
+During the period April to December 2016, the actual production was 453 MT compared to 445 MT during corresponding period of 2015-16, showing a growth of 1.7 per cent. - ➤ Coal India Limited: Coal India Limited (CIL) is a 'MahaRatna' company under the Ministry of Coal, with headquarters at Kolkata, West Bengal.
 CIL with its headquarters at Kolkata is the apex body in coal industry under the administrative control of the Ministry of Coal.
-Coal India is a holding company with seven wholly owned coal producing subsidiary companies and one mine planning and Consultancy Company.

-It encompasses the whole gamut of identification of coal reserves, detailed exploration followed by design and implementation and optimising operations for coal extraction in its mines.

-v.
-Neyveli Lignite Corporation Limited: Neyveli Lignite Corporation Limited (NLC) was registered as a company in November 1956.
+Coal India is a holding company with seven wholly owned coal producing subsidiary companies and one mine planning and Consultancy Company. - ▶ It encompasses the whole gamut of identification of coal reserves, detailed exploration followed by design and implementation and optimising operations for coal extraction in its mines. - ➤ Neyveli Lignite Corporation Limited: Neyveli Lignite Corporation Limited (NLC) was registered as a company in November 1956.
 The mining operations in Mine-I were formally inaugurated in 1957.
 Neyveli Lignite Corporation has been conferred with 'Navratna' status since 2011.